-After using this assignment for six semesters, I have discovered a number of issues that can make the experience less than exciting for all.
+I have discovered a number of issues that can make the experience less than exciting for all.
 Access to books, the types of books chosen by students, and student skill level and listening abilities can create problems.
-In smaller communities, it may be impossible for all your students to check a book out of a library for the assignment.
+In smaller communities, it may be impossible for all students to check a book out of a library for the assignment.
 I try to put several on reserve at ours.
 Often academic libraries do not keep a good selection of self-help books, so it may be necessary for students to go to the public library or to a bookstore.

 Students often pick books that do not work well for the assignment.
 They typically love the "chicken soup" books, but their narrative structure makes it difficult to complete this assignment.
 Warn students or modify the assignment if you want to use those types of books.
-In order to avoid grading conflicts, it is best to be sure the books the students have chosen meet your expectations.
+In order to avoid grading conflicts, it is best to be sure the books students choose meet your expectations.

-Some students arrive at college never having had to summarize or outline; I borrowed a first-year composition book and summarized information for students and included it with the assignment.
+Some students arrive at college never having had to summarize or outline.
+I borrowed a first-year composition book, summarized information for the students, and included it with the assignment.
 Students like to see sample papers; write one and include it with the assignment as a model.
-As you refine the assignment, keep student papers and put them on reserve in the library (remove their names and ask permission to use their papers).
+As you refine the assignment, put student papers on reserve in the library (remove names and ask permission to use).

 Finally, do not be surprised when students turn in only a summary of the chapter.
-Many students, do not bother to read the assignment.
-It might help to give a check list, have students peer-edit, or collect rough drafts.
-Even though I have explained the paper multiple times, I still get incomplete papers.
-Evidently, some students do not listen, either.
+Many students do not bother to read the assignment.
+It might help to provide a check list, have students peer-edit, or collect rough drafts.